Ramo-Y/PersonalRecord/README.md

 ## Burger menu
 <img src="./.github/images/burger_menu_view.png" alt="Burger menu" style="width:250px;"/>

-The burger button at the top left takes you to the settings, you can report a problem, go to the project page or switch to the page for sponsoring the project.
-You can also see the version here.
+The burger button at the top left takes you to the settings.
+You can also report a problem, go to the project page, go to the project sponsorship page or share the app.
+At the bottom is the button with the version, where you can see detailled information about this version and the technology.

 ## Movements
 <img src="./.github/images/movements_view.png" alt="Movements" style="width:250px;"/>